RichardBzar/RichardBzar.github.io/essays/A-Change-In-Variable.md

 ---
 ## Background

-When I first started coding, my initial experience had been minimal, as I never had any previous experience with any computer IDE’s much less programming language.
-Going into my first computer science class ICS 111, an introductory class that introduces students to programming through Java, it took some time for me to master the basics.
-Being an amateur in everything from computer parts to software made me realize how broad the world of computer science was compared to how I initially perceived it.
+When I first took computer science courses, I had no previous experience in computer programming, as I never had any previous encounters with any computer IDE's, much less programming language.
+Going into my first computer science class ICS 111, an introductory class that introduces students to programming through Java, it took me some time for me to master the basics.
+I saw what the teacher coded and emulated it learning how each word is important for each line of code.
+I struggled with the first month or so as Java to me felt like a hurdle that differed from any math or common core subjects for which I had to study for, it was an entirely new realm to which I had to learn entirely new laws.

 ## Initial Thoughts